A Framework for Connecting and Contributing

 Kelly and Michele O’Donnell (updated April 2021)

-- For the last eight years we have been increasingly centering our work, including member care, in the broader context of “global integration” (GI).
-At times this might seem like a distraction—going too far afield outside of member care and mainstream mission.
-Yet overall we have found it to be a key strategy to open up new opportunities and resources for member care/mission.
+- For the last 10 years we have been increasingly centering our work in member care/mission and across sectors, within the broad context of “global integration” (GI).
+We have found it to be a key strategy to open up new opportunities, thinking, and resources for member care/mission.
+It also fits well with the Missio Dei Model of Global Member Care.

-2. GI is a framework for actively and responsibly engaging with our world–locally to globally–by connecting relationally and contributing relevantly on behalf of human wellbeing and the issues facing humanity, in light of our integrity, commitments, and core values (e.g., ethical, humanitarian, human rights, faith-based).
-As Christians, a foundational motive is to seek God’s glory in all we do.
-We believe GI is crucial for a) member care/mission practice and direction; b) colleagues working in different sectors and settings; and c) all those who endeavor to live as global citizens (i.e. our common sense of belonging, identity, and mutual responsibility as humans).
+2. GI is a framework for actively and responsibly engaging in our world–collaborating locally to globally.
+It emphasizes connecting relationally and contributing relevantly on behalf of human wellbeing and the issues facing humanity, in light of our integrity, commitments, and core values (e.g., ethical, humanitarian, human rights, faith-based).
+GI encourages a variety of people to be at the “global tables and in the global trenches”–and everything in-between–in order to help research, shape, and monitor agendas, policies, and action for all people and the planet.
+It intentionally links being the people we need with building the world we need.
+As people of faith, practicing Christian spirituality, a foundational motive for GI is to seek God’s glory in all we do.
+We believe these GI principles are crucial for a) member care/mission practice and direction; b) colleagues working in different sectors and settings; and c) all those who endeavor to live as global citizens (i.e. our common sense of belonging, identity, and mutual responsibility as humans).

 3. GI recognizes that our globalizing world community must prioritize wellbeing for all people, lasting peace, justice, prosperity, and the enduring protection of the planet.
 As Christians, our global involvement includes the central mandate (duty—desire–delight) to share the good news and our good works with all people and all people groups.
 Further, we see the foundation that underlies GI’s emphasis on “common ground for the common good” as being the historical person of Jesus Christ.
 We thus also acknowledge the underlying reality of God and His redemptive purposes in Jesus Christ in dealing with the undermining reality of evil and human sin (see Faith-Based Foundations—Christian Worldview, 2015).